kelp404/bull-admin-panel/README.md

 ### socketValidationPath
 Type: `string`
 Required: `optional`
 The default value is copy from `basePath`.
-The websocket just accepts to connect to this path.
+The websocket just accepts to connect via this path.
 If your site has rewrite path settings.
 You can use this option.

 ### verifyClient